ionic-enterprise/security-trifecta-vue/README.md

 ### The Session Vault

-The session vault is built in `src/use/session-vault.ts` and follows the same common patterns established as a best-practice implmentation in our other Identity Vault demos.
+The session vault is built in `src/use/session-vault.ts` and follows the same common patterns established as a best-practice implementation in our other Identity Vault demos.
 Please see the Identity Vault documentation for more information.

 ### The Encryption Key Vault